-Instructions on the completion of a Biography/Bibliography Form can be found b.
-Evidence of Teaching Effectiveness (If Applicable)
+Instructions on the completion of a Biography/Bibliography Form can be found here.

 Additional insight on how to best prepare a Biography/Bibliography for reviewers can be found by visiting the Academic Senate Committee on Academic Personnel webpage and reviewing the various documents housed under Guidelines for File Preparation, Annual Reports, Where CAP Stood, Tips for Personnel Files, and Frequently Asked Questions.